header shadow

 chemex-step-9

-Chemex - Step 9
+Chemex Instructions - Step 9

 We will use coffee volumes in our pour-over applications, Hario V2, Kalita Wave, Chemex, that run 36gr, 50gr and 65gr.
 The minimum brew time for the 36gr would be 3:30, adding roughly one minute for each increased weight batch.
 Enjoy!